 Ants are an important component of the garden ecosystem.
 Ants are cleaners: they eat and help decompose organic matter in the soil, enriching the soil.
-Ants also eat pest insects such as fleas, fly larvae, and termites.
+Ants also eat pests insects such as fleas, fly larvae, and termites.
 Ants tunneling in the soil improve soil aeration which is helpful to plant roots.

-Ants become a garden pest when they eat living plants–usually seedlings, weak, or dying plants–and cultivate colonies of insect pests such as aphids, scale, and mealybugs (these bugs excrete a sugary substance called honeydew which ants eat–ants will farm these insects to ensure their own food supply).
+Ants become a garden pests when they eat living plants–usually seedlings, weak, or dying plants–and cultivate colonies of insect pests such as aphids, scale, and mealybugs (these bugs excrete a sugary substance called honeydew which ants eat–ants will farm these insects to ensure their own food supply).

 Ant pests can be repelled or killed.
 A few ants in the wrong place are not a major concern: repel or deter these ants–they will go elsewhere and likely do no harm.
 Large ant nests in the middle of the garden are a concern; these ants may be eating young plants and cultivating insect pests.
 Pest ants should be eliminated before they take over the garden.

 Good Products for Pest and Disease Control at Amazon:

 - Garden Safe Snail and Slug Bait

 - Bonide Sulfur Fungicide

 - Neem Bliss 100-% Cold Pressed Neem Oil